 International Student Admission

-Students requiring the F-1 Student Visa, including those who are transferring their F-1 Student Visa from another U.S. institution, must meet all the admission requirements.
-You can find the required forms at www.gulfcoast.edu/international/default.htm.
+Students requiring the F-1 Student Visa, including those who are transferring their F-1 Student Visa from another U.S. institution, must meet the following admission requirements.
+You can find the required forms at https://www.gulfcoast.edu/admissions/international-students.html.

 **(This information is for International Students only.
 If you are a Permanent Resident Alien, please follow the standard application process.)

 - International Student Admission Application: An admissions application, including a $40 non-refundable application fee, and all required documents must be received before an I-20 can be issued.
 Your permanent foreign address is required.
 Students must have

 - TOEFL-Test of English as a Foreign Language: Students from non-English speaking countries are required to submit an official TOEFL (Test of English as a Foreign Language) score report with achieved minimum total scores as listed below.
 Visit www.ets.org for testing details.